If you have been using other social networks in favor of Google Plus, your business could be missing out on some very important benefits.

 Google Plus remains a key part of organic search rankings and brand visibility.
 As SEMRush points out, “…the simple fact is that studies of SERP ranking factors continue to highlight the influence of Google My Business signals (and therefore Google Plus) have on your organic rankings.”

-Also, as mobile search continues to grow, your Google Plus business listing will be an important factor for local SEO.
 The lesson?
-It pays to set up a Google Plus account through Google My Business and optimize it for your target audience.
+It pays to sign up for Google My Business and optimize it for your target audience.

 Influence over potential buyers

 Google Plus accounts are no longer required for customers to leave reviews.
 That means anyone that does business with you can share their experience.
 You can use business reviews as a way to get more credibility, increase your organic search ranking, and influence potential buyers to check you out over the competition.

 In addition to Google Plus, you have a ton of other Google resources at your disposal—Communities, YouTube, Gmail, Google Maps, Hangouts, AdWords—all intended to help you maximize your marketing strategy.

 By strategically organizing your connections on Google Plus, you can segment key audiences and share relevant content.
 It’s a great opportunity to get +1s, reshares, and replies.
 A study conducted by Hubspot showed that sites using the +1 button get 3.5 times more visits on Google Plus.
 This is a great opportunity for you to join the discussion or get engagement on your own content.

 How to set up your Google Plus account for business

 If you haven’t set up your Google Plus account (or can’t remember if you created one), hold tight.
 We’ll show you how to build one from scratch or migrate your existing business Page over to Google My Business.